Settlements

 -

-Payment deadline: Specify the deadline for the client’s financial obligation.
+Payment deadline: Specify the financial obligation deadline for the client.

 NOTE: The field is automatically filled with the default value set by the administrator.
 If the payment deadline is set to 14 days, the “Payment deadline” field will show a date corresponding to this setting.